 In our model, there are three types of agents: Shareholders, the firm's board of directors, and a PA.
 Shareholders and the board both care about firm value, whereas the PA cares for its profit.
-Agents are imperfectly informed about the correct decision on a given issue, i.e., about which decision will increase firm value most.
-The board and the PA receive a private imperfect and independently distributed signal about the correct decision.
-The board proposes a decision based on its own signal.
+There is a proposal on an issue (e.g., a director election).
+The board and the PA receive a private imperfect and independently distributed signal about the correct decision, i.e., about which decision will increase firm value most.
+The board (which in this application is the first expert) recommends a decision based on its own signal.
+For brevity, we refer to this as the "board's proposal."
 Then, each shareholder individually decides whether to buy the PA's vote recommendation, i.e., the PA's signal, and whether to invest in own research, i.e., to obtain a private signal.
 Finally, shareholders vote, and the simple majority rule determines the outcome.

-Two key assumptions set this model setup apart from the existing literature.
+Two key assumptions set this model apart from the existing voting literature.
 First, we posit that the board is better-informed than any single shareholder alone.
 This assumption, "BIB" (for better-informed board), is in line with a long tradition of studies in corporate governance arguing that insiders (the board and management) have information about the company that may be superior to that of shareholders (Jensen and Meckling, 1976).

 The second key assumption is "PAF" (proxy advice first): after receiving proxy advice, a shareholder can decide upon additional research about the issue at hand.
 This assumption is more likely to hold in regulatory settings that provide shareholders with sufficient time to conduct research.
+In other applications it is also plausible that single voters are informed worse than an expert (BIB) and that voters can decide upon investing in an own signal after listening to experts (PAF).

-We solve our game-theoretic model for pure Perfect Bayesian Nash equilibria, mainly focusing on symmetric equilibria that are not Pareto-dominated by other symmetric equilibria.
+We solve our game-theoretic model for pure Perfect Bayesian Nash equilibria, mainly focusing on equilibria that are not Pareto-dominated by other equilibria.
 We find that the presence of a PA increases the shareholders' incentives to invest in own research or leaves these incentives unchanged relative to the case without a PA.